Mardaman: Middle Bronze

 The city was then the center of a kingdom, and was captured by Shamshi-Adad I in 1786.

 After his fall, the city became an independent kingdom under the Hurrian ruler Tish-ulme.
-A never dispatched letter, meant to have been sent to Tishe-ulme from Zimri-Lim, requested that he hand over the city to Zimri-Lim, who would give it to a local ruler loyal to him.
+A text was found at Mari addressed to multiple recipients including Tishe-ulme from Zimri-Lim requesting that they hand over the cities to Zimri-Lim, who would give their city back to them.
+Earlier it was thought that the text was never sent but it is now understood to be a copy.

 The relations with Mari seem to have been hostile, also seen in Mardaman's support for Hadnum.
 The latter changed its alliance from Zimri-Lim to the city of Kurda.
 Haqba-Hammu, the ruler of Karana and ally of Mari, invaded Hadnum in retaliation, with 2,000 men.
-Even relief forces from Mardama could not prevent the capturing of five cities of Hadnum.
+Even relief forces from Mardaman could not prevent the capturing of five cities of Hadnum.
 Another letter in the Mari archives informed Zimri-Lim of the conquest of Mardaman by his allies Quarni-Lim of Andarig and Sharraya of northern Razama.
-Mardaman suffered another sacking by the Turukkaeans, a mountain people from the Zagros Mountains to the north, around 1769/1768.
+Mardaman suffered another sacking by the Turukkaeans around 1769/1768.

+In the Old Babylonian period a letter to the staff of Zimri-Lim in Mari read:

 Late Bronze

-During the Middle Assyrian Empire, the city had a final period of prosperity as a governor's seat between 1250 and 1200 BC.
+During the Middle Assyrian Empire, the city had a final period of prosperity as a governor's seat, under the name Mardama, between 1250 and 1200 BC.
 Clay tablets indicate the name of the governor, Assur-nasir and list some of his activities.